Home Blog

 To you and your family living a more healthy, productive, and fulfilling life!

 Most parents have been met with the struggle of trying to pry a phone or tablet from the clutches of their child.
-However, as much of an uphill battle that it may seem, reducing screen time in the home is important, as excessive use can cause both physical and mental health problems, including eye strain, sleep disturbances, and bodily aches and pains.
-To best reduce the risk of these unwanted effects in both yourself and your family, we’ve put together a guide to some of our top tips to stop screen time from becoming problematic at home.
+However, as much of an uphill battle as it may seem, make it a point to reduce and monitor screen time for kids.
+Excessive use can cause both physical and mental health problems, including eye strain, sleep disturbances, and bodily aches and pains.

 Lead by example